Fayetteville man arrested for forgery and numerous counts of theft by receiving

 FAYETTEVILLE, Ark.
-(KFTA) — A Fayetteville man was arrested for five counts of forgery and 19 counts of theft by receiving on Wednesday.
+(KNWA) — A Fayetteville man was arrested for five counts of forgery and 19 counts of theft by receiving on Wednesday.

 Ezra Jones, 40, was suspected of stealing a credit card earlier in the day at the Walmart on MLK in Fayetteville.